 Coordinator of the Exchange Agreement with Federico II Law School

-Antitrust Law, Comparative Law, International Law
+Antitrust Law, Comparative Law, European Law, International Law

 Amedeo Arena is Associate Professor of European Union Law at the School of Law of the University of Naples “Federico II” (est. 1224), where he teaches European Union Law and EU Internal Market and Competition Law.
 He serves as Academic Coordinator of the Exchange Agreement between Sturm College of Law and “Federico II” Law School.
 In the framework of Sturm College of Law’s Italy Summer Program, he teaches Comparative Competition Law and Fundamentals of Italian Law.